 The Bodhisatta was once a barber.
 The royal treasurer in those days was exceptionally rich and extremely miserly, neither sharing his wealth nor enjoying it himself.
 He also suffered a host of physical ailments, from a disabled leg to a permanent squint, making him instantly recognizable to all.
-One day he saw a man enjoying a mug of alcohol and a craving for the same arose in him.
-But not wanting to share it with anyone else, he decided to have his slave go buy a jar and hide it in a thicket by the riverside.
+One day the treasurer saw a man enjoying a mug of liquor, and a craving for it arose in him.
+But not wanting to share it with anyone else, he had his slave buy a jar and hide it in a thicket by the riverside.
 Then he snuck down there to drink alone.

-The treasurer’s family had held the same position for seven generations before him, always being generous and righteous.
-His father was so virtuous he had been reborn as Indra, king of the gods.
+The treasurer’s family had held the same position for seven generations before him, and they were always generous and righteous.
+His father was so virtuous that he had been reborn as Indra, king of the gods.
 And at the particular moment the treasurer went off to get drunk in the bushes, Indra wondered for the first time about his family’s legacy.
-When he divined his son’s wicked behavior he went down to Earth to convert him to goodness.
+When he divined his son’s wicked behavior, he went down to earth to convert him to goodness.

 One man took the treasurer’s carriage and oxen, and as he rode out of the city he sang the treasurer’s praises for giving everything away.
 Shocked, the treasurer tried unsuccessfully to seize them back, but the man fought him off.
-He ran home where he saw what was happening and got more beatings from each person he tried to stop.
+The treasurer ran home, where he saw what was happening, and got more beatings from each person he tried to stop.

-His servants, would not let him in his house, so he went to the palace to ask the king why he was being punished this way.
-The confused king told the treasurer of his earlier visit, and so the treasurer asked the king to summon the other person.
+Following Indra’s orders, the servants would not let the real treasurer into his house, so he went to the palace to ask the king why he was being punished this way.
+When the confused king told the treasurer about his earlier visit, he asked the king to summon the other person.
 Indra arrived, but even side by side, nobody, not even his wife and children, could tell who the real treasurer was.
-Then the treasurer thought of one person who could definitively tell them apart, his barber, the Bodhisatta.
+Then the treasurer thought of one person who could definitively tell them apart: his barber, the Bodhisatta.
 The treasurer had a wart on his head, hidden by his hair, and only the Bodhisatta had ever seen it.
-So the Bodhisatta was brought to the palace to examine their scalps, but Indra, being a god, just willed a wart to grow on his own head and the Bodhisatta was unable to say who the real one was.
+The Bodhisatta was brought to the palace to examine their scalps.
+But Indra, being a god, just willed a wart to grow on his own head, and even the Bodhisatta was unable to say who the real treasurer was.

 The treasurer lost all hope and crashed to the floor in despair over the loss of his riches.
-Then Indra floated into the air and announced himself, and everyone there bowed before him.
-He explained to his son how he had risen to this high state in heaven because of his generosity to the poor and enjoyment of doing good deeds.
-And if his son did not begin to do the same, he would slice off his head with a thunderbolt.
-The treasurer swore he would give alms and do good deeds, and he kept this promise for the rest of his life.
+Then Indra floated into the air and revealed his true self, and everyone there bowed before him.
+He explained to his son that he had risen to this exalted state in heaven because he gave generously to the poor and enjoyed doing good deeds.
+If his son did not begin to do the same, he would slice off his head with a thunderbolt.
+The humbled treasurer swore he would give alms and do good deeds, and he kept this promise for the rest of his life.

 In the Lifetime of the Buddha

-Moggallana flew there and floated in mid-air outside the window where the treasurer and his wife were.
+Moggallana flew to the treasurer’s home and floated in mid-air outside the window where he and his wife were.
 Thinking this magical sage wanted to eat a cake, the treasurer frothed with anger, repeatedly telling him to leave.
-But Moggallana stayed and eventually the frustrated treasurer told his wife to make a second cake for him.
-She mixed in a tiny bit more dough, but it swelled up to fill the pot.
-And each small piece of dough that was put into the oven swelled large.
-The finished cakes were put in a basket to cool and when they were ready to serve, she tried to give one to Moggallana, but they had all stuck together.
-As the treasurer tried to pull them apart his craving waned and he decided to give them all away.
+But Moggallana stayed, and eventually the frustrated treasurer told his wife to make a second cake for him.
+She mixed in just a tiny bit more dough, but it swelled up to fill the pot.
+And each small piece of dough put into the oven swelled large.
+She put the finished cakes in a basket to cool, and when they were ready, she tried to give one to Moggallana, but they had all stuck together.
+As the treasurer tried to pull them apart, his craving waned and he decided to give them all away.

-Moggallana accepted the basket and then preached to them about how generosity is a blessing.
-He then invited the couple to come give their cakes to the Buddha and his disciples who were waiting in the monastery six hundred fifty kilometers away; all they had to do was walk downstairs and the door at the foot of their staircase would transport them there.
-So the couple served their cakes, along with milk mixed with ghee, honey, and sugar, and even after everyone had eaten, there were still leftovers.
-After a lesson from the Buddha, they climbed back up the stairs and magically returned home where they spent the rest of their lives giving away all their money.
+Moggallana accepted the basket and preached to the couple about how generosity is a blessing.
+He then invited the couple to offer their cakes to the Buddha and his disciples who were waiting in the monastery six hundred fifty kilometers away; all they had to do was walk downstairs and the door at the foot of their staircase would transport them there.
+So the couple served their cakes, along with milk mixed with ghee, honey, and sugar, and even after everyone had eaten, there were leftovers.
+After a sermon from the Buddha, they climbed back up the stairs and magically returned home, where they spent the rest of their lives giving away all their money.

 The next day, when the Buddha heard some of his disciples praising Moggallana, he told them this story so they knew that Moggallana, who had been Indra in that earlier birth, had also converted this miserly treasurer to goodness in the past.